June 8, 2018

 Ancient to Efficient: California Homeowner Retrofits With Energy-Saving Ductless Mini-Split

 Scott Peters’ home in Placerville, California, was built in 1953—before central cooling and heating was a thing. (>As late as 1965, only 10 percent of U.S. homes had it, according to the Carrier Corporation.)

 Instead of central air, Peters had been getting by with an evaporative cooler in the summer, and a fireplace insert with floor registers and wall heaters in the winter.

 “Our house was run entirely on electricity—no natural gas or propane,” Peters said.
 “We first had solar installed to cut electrical costs, and then went shopping for an energy-efficient HVAC that could be retrofitted into our older home.”

 Peters chose a ductless mini-split system with a wireless thermostat.
 Knowing an HVAC system with ducts can lose up to 20 to 30 percent of the energy it generates before the heated or cooled air gets to the rooms where it is needed, while a mini-split system only heats or cools rooms that are occupied.

-“We have six mini splits, three on each floor of our two-story house.
-All the mini splits are wall-mounted near the ceiling; very unobtrusive.
-The wireless thermostat controls the hot and cold air for each room,” Peters said.
-“The system is amazing and efficient – for heating or cooling, as the case may be.”
+“We have six mini splits, three on each floor of our two-story house,” he said.
+All the mini splits are wall-mounted near the ceiling and the wireless thermostat controls the hot and cold air for each room.
+The system is amazing and efficient.”

 With refreshingly cool air in the summer and a toasty atmosphere in the winter, Peters has shared his experience with friends and family.
 “It’s a great program – very user-friendly and totally transparent,” he said.
 “We have a house in Florida and Ygrene financing is available there as well – we may look into solar panels.”